The role of (non)contextuality in Bell's theorems from the perspective of an operational modeling framework: Correlations, s-functions, and plots

-Each of the rows in Fig.~\ref{fig:probabilityModelsCombined} shows five 3D {``}slices{''} (hyperplanes) of the corresponding full set of achievable correlations of two (or more) models.
-The fourth row, minimal model and Bell local model, shows only one combination since the minimal model only exists for \(w=0\).
-Similarly the final deterministic row shows only two sets of correlations since deterministic model correlations are only $\pm1$.
-The red dots indicate (some) points of intersection of the corresponding models.

-\begin{enumerate} \item \underline{QM and Bell local}: In all five cases, there is a non-empty intersection between the Bell local contour and the corresponding QM contour.
-In the end cases (\(w=-1\) and \(w=1\)) the Bell local {``}Pringle{''} lies completely inside the contour of the QM {``}pillow{''}, intersecting along lines connecting certain pairs of the four vertices of each shape.
-These vertices coincide with the vertices of the Bell real tetrahedra -- see the third row, end cases.

-\item \underline{QM and Bell real}: In the end cases (\(w=-1\) and \(w=1\)), the Bell real region is contained entirely within the QM contour (a {``}pillow{''}-shaped surface), intersecting along lines connecting certain pairs of the four vertices of the tetrahedra.
-The middle three are more complicated, and the Bell region can be both inside and outside the QM contour.
-In other words, neither set of model instances is contained within the other, as indicated in Fig.~\ref{fig:vennGeneric}.
+Now let's do some comparisons.
+See Fig.~\ref{fig:models5Combined}.
+In the first and second rows, QM correlations are compared to factorizable and NC ones.
+In both cases, there is a non-empty intersection, but neither is a subset of the other.
+In the end cases ($w=\pm1$), the surfaces (or region in the NC case) stretch out to the RCI+OD vertices shown as red dots.

-\item \underline{Bell real and Bell local}: Note that the Bell local contours are contained entirely within the Bell real regions in all 5 cases.
-This is a consequence of the fact that every Bell local model instance is also Bell real (see Sec~\ref{sec:LocalReal} for a proof), this latter fact being the reason why "Bell local" is included in "Bell real" in Fig.~\ref{fig:vennGeneric}.
+In the third row (noncontextuality and factorization) it is clear that in every case, the Bell local (factorizable) correlations are completely contained in the corresponding NC correlations.
+This is a direct consequence of the fact that every factorizable model instance is a special case of the NC model type (Thm.~\ref{thm:fcImpliesPDIntro} in Sec.~\ref{sec:introduction}).

-\item \underline{Minimal and Bell local, $w=0$}: Note the the minimal model correlations (red dot (0,0,0)) is on the Bell local surface, on the line of intersection of the two Bell local planes $x=0$ and $y=0$.
-Recall that the single minimal model instance can be replicated as an instance of every other model type (except the deterministic and predictable ones) including Bell local instances, as indicated in Fig.~\ref{fig:vennGeneric}.

-\item \underline{Determinism Type 1 and Bell real, Bell local} There are eight deterministic model instance correlation vectors, four for $w=-1$ and four for $w=+1$, indicated by the red dots, and they are also the "corner points" of the full Bell real and Bell local model correlations; see the third row, end cases ($w=\pm1$). \end{enumerate}